 Part of your child care fees may be paid by the province.
-This depends on your income, number and age of your children, days required for care, and the reason for care.
+This depends on your income, the number of kids you have, their ages, days required for care, and the reason for care.
 Check how much you can receive by using the Subsidy Eligibility Estimator.
 Then go to Child Care Online when you're ready to apply.
 Take note that there are licensed and unlicensed child care centres in Manitoba.
 To receive child care subsidy, your child must be enrolled in a licensed centre or home.

 Older kids can also attend after-school programs.
 This provides a safe and supervised place where they can do their homework or play with other kids.
-Talk to your child's teacher or the school administrator to know the after-school programs in your school district.
+Talk to your child's teacher or the school administrator to know what after-school programs are available in your school district.